MEET MAI IZUMITANI

-the Ceramicist and Yoga Teacher you need on your inspiration board
+The Ceramicist and Yoga teacher you need on you inspiration board.

 It’s fair to say Mai Izumitani’s 2020 hasn’t worked out exactly as she’d expect.
 In April, Mai was set to host a Ceramic and Yoga flow with SILOU x Psycle - instead she’s been no further afield than her living room, like many of us.
 Over the last few months we’ve been tapping into the expertise and style of Mai via Instagram.
 Known to some as @m_a_i_z_u, Mai has the calm and charisma of someone caught dancing when they thought no one was looking.
 She has enthusiastically embraced her Arabella SILOU-ette, whilst inspiring and reminding us how to be present in the world right now.

 Today, Mai is in Seaford, modelling our next collection and chatting about moving her SILOU-ette.

 HOW HAS YOGA SHAPED YOUR LIFE - PERSONALLY AND PROFESSIONALLY?

 Ever since I began practising yoga, I perceived it as an open door to self-discovery and constant self-improvement.
 I kick started this year by receiving my RYT 200hr certificate and more recently began to teach.
 I am fully aware that being able to practise yoga both in my personal time and professionally is a huge asset to my well-being and for this I am forever grateful.

 WHY DID YOU SIGN UP TO YOGA TRAINING AND WHAT DID YOUR TRAINING INVOLVE?